Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Results

-In order to continue testing the criteria in Sect. \ref{explosion criteria} we simulate the collision with an initial vertical separation of $1.1 \cdot {10}^9 \cm$, which corresponds to a maximum density at the interacting layer of the threshold density, with $\rhoint=5\cdot {10}^5 \gcms$.
-In this case, carbon is ignited and burned to ${}^{28}$ Si, but only gives rise to incomplete burning, without a strong detonation (the density cannot condense to above the critical density) and thus no further burning is found, nor production of \Ni and no explosion leading to the unbinding of the WDs.
+Continuing the testing of the criteria from Sect. \ref{explosion criteria}, we simulate the collision with an initial vertical separation of $1.1 \cdot {10}^9 \cm$, which corresponds to a maximum density at the interacting layer of the threshold density, with $\rhoint^i=5\cdot {10}^5 \gcms$, and $\rhoint=6.2\cdot {10}^5 \gcms$ at the moment of impact, which is slightly below the calculated threshold (see Fig. \ref{fig:density-r}).
+In this case, carbon is ignited and burned to ${}^{28}$ Si, but only gives rise to incomplete burning, without a detonation (the density cannot be compressed to above the critical density) and thus no further burning is found, nor production of \Ni{} and no explosion leading to the unbinding of the WDs.
 Some snapshots of this case are presented at the bottom of Fig. \ref{fig:combo}.
+A shock occurs in the interaction region due to the direct impact of the supersonic relative motion of the WDs.
+Consequently, this region shows compression and heating, leading to nuclear burning of Carbon.
+Nevertheless, unlike explosive cases, the shock does not propagate supersonically and remains localized only in the interaction surface.
+We note that no explicit heat conduction is used in our simulations.